Call Her Daddy

-Call Her Daddy is an advice and comedy podcast created by Sofia Franklyn and Alexandra Cooper in 2018.
-The podcast was formerly owned and distributed by Barstool Sports until June 2021, when it was announced that Cooper had signed an exclusive deal with Spotify worth $60 million.
-Barstool is still involved in the podcast's merchandising.
+Call Her Daddy is an advice and comedy podcast created by Alex Cooper and Sofia Franklyn in 2018.
+The podcast was owned and distributed by Barstool Sports until June 2021, when it was announced that Cooper had signed an exclusive deal with Spotify worth $60 million.
 In the late spring of 2020, Cooper and Franklyn were engaged in a publicized dispute with Barstool founder David Portnoy, which resulted in Franklyn leaving the show.
 Cooper reached an agreement with Barstool and continued hosting the podcast on her own.
+In August 2024, Cooper signed a deal with Sirius XM worth $125 million to replace Spotify as her distribution and advertising partner.